alper-sayin/Currency-Exchange-Dashboard/README.md

 After fethching the files in repository or cloning the repository(`git clone (https://github.com/alper-sayin/Currency-Exchange-Dashboard.git)`) to desired folder, setting up virtual environment and satisfying the requirements([requirements.txt](requirements.txt)), [frontend/package.json](frontend/package.json), open the terminal in your IDE, you should apply:

 ### Backend Setup
-Run this all commands in project root directory
+Run all commands in project root directory
 -	`psql -U postgres`
 -	`CREATE DATABASE test_currency_exchange;`
 for database creation in your postgresql server